Rovine1999/QUOTE-ME/README.md

 4. Run ng test to execute the unit tests via Karma.
 5. Run ng e2e to execute the end-to-end tests via Protractor.

+To clone into the application use the link: https://github.com/Rovine1999/QUOTE-ME.git

 ## Known Bugs
 There are several bugs in the toppings section currently being corrected.
 If any other bug is discovered, please don't hesitate to contact me.